nh518/Azimuthal-Equidistant-Map-Projections/README.md

 - Example scripts for reproducing results from the paper

 ## 🛠️ Requirements
-- MATLAB (Recommended version: R2021a or later)
+- MATLAB (Recommended version: R2020b or later)
-- Image Processing Toolbox (if used for visualization)

 ## 🚀 Usage
 To run the code and reproduce the results from the paper: